zmeel/Synoloy-cardano-sl/README.md

 **System: Docker container running Debian:latest on Synology DS415+ (8 Gb RAM)**

 Building this on a Synology DS415+ is a very lengthy proccess.
-It will take many hours.
+It will take a few hours.
 After the build is finished you can run the [cardano-sl](https://github.com/input-output-hk/cardano-sl) node 24/7 in this container.

 Setup Docker:
 <pre>